redstone59/TwitchMakesATAS/README.md

 `length` is how many future frames are also affected.

 `buttons` specifies which inputs to remove.
 Defaults to all buttons, clearing an entire frame.

+Examples:

+`REMOVE 319`: Removes all inputs on frame 319.

+`REMOVE 314,141`: Removes all inputs on the 141 frames **after** frame 314, including frame 314.

+`REMOVE 314,141,r`: Remove only R inputs from the range specified before.

 ### INSERT frame,\[buttons=""\]
 **NOTE: This command is not present in the current version of the bot.**